-Wage disparity between male and female workers® All workers Regular workers Fixed-term workers GS Yuasa 76.3% 75.8% 77.7% GS Yuasa Fieldings Ltd. 73.7% 76.9% 125.4%
+Wage disparity between male and female workers® All workers Regular Fixed-1 workers work GS Yuasa 76.3% 75.8% 77.7% GS Yuasa Fieldings Ltd. s Ltd. 73.7% 76.9% 12 allowances; severance pay is not included Regular workers include employees seconded to other companies and exclude employees seconded from other companies.

-7 Period: April 2022 - March 2023
+\7 Period: April 2022 - March 2023

-GS Yuasa wages include base pay, overtime wages, and bonuses; commuting allowances and severance pay are not included seconded from other companies.
+GS Yuasa wages include base pay, overtime wages, and bonuses; commuting allowances and severance pay are not included GS Yuasa Fieldings wages include base pay, overtime wages, bonuses, and commuting

 Fixed-term workers include contract employees, re-hired employees, and part-time employees and do not include dispatch (temporary) employees.

 The wage disparity between male and female employees indicates the ratio of women's wages to men's wages.
-There are no differences in wages for the same qualifications, rank, or position, and the disparity is due to differences in the composition of personnel for each qualification, rank, and position
+There are no differences in wages for the same qualifications, rank, or position, and the disparity is due to differences in the composition of personnel for each qualification, rank, and position employees and their families based on the Health Management Policy\8 established by the president of the company who constitutes the top management.